lkiesow/python-feedgen/doc/user/basic_usage_guide/part_2.rst

 .. note::

-   Some of those attributes correspond to attributes found in :class:`~feedgen.Podcast`.
+   Some of the following attributes (not just authors) correspond to attributes found in :class:`~feedgen.Podcast`.
 In such cases, you should only set those attributes at the episode level if they **differ** from their value at the podcast level.